k4ait3ka/vagrant-vm-for-deploy/README.md

-# VM Deploy in VM
+# VM Deploy with Vagrant

 #### Command  in Vagrant: